Home | Tips | Library | Other Authors | Other WP Sites | Writer's Links | Contact | Site Map | Donate

 Method 1

-[This method is best used for minor formatting changes.
-For moderate to extensive changes, see Method 2.]
+Method 1 is best used for relatively minor formatting changes (examples given below).
+For moderate to extensive changes, see Method 2.

-(a) click on File, Document, Current Document Style (see image below)
+... either click on File, Document, Current Document Style ...

-(b) double-click on the [Open Style: DocumentStyle] code in Reveal Codes, at the very top of the document.
-(Code not there?
-See Footnote 1.)
+[b] ... or simply double-click on the [Open Style: DocumentStyle] code in the Reveal Codes window.
+It should be the first code at the very beginning of the document.
+[Code not there?
+See Footnote 1.]

-This will open the Styles Editor dialog for the current document style (also called the initial document style) as shown in Step 3.
+Any of these methods will open the Styles Editor dialog for the current document style (also called the "initial document style") as shown in Step 3.

 Tip: